-When a user submits a question, Social Explorer AI identifies the most appropriate variables by analyzing the metric, concept, level of detail, and geographic resolution implied in the request.
+When a user submits a question, Social Explorer Data Navigator identifies the most appropriate variables by analyzing the metric, concept, level of detail, and geographic resolution implied in the request.
 Because ACS, Census, and other datasets contain thousands of variables organized within detailed tables, correct variable selection is essential for accuracy and proper interpretation.

 Survey → Dataset → Table → Variable

-How the AI Identifies the Correct Variable
+How the Data Navigator Identifies the Correct Variable

 Matching User Intent to Official Variable Definitions

 Many demographic concepts appear in multiple forms.
 For example, population may refer to total population, civilian population, voting-age population, household population, or a specific age group.
-The AI selects the variable that most precisely matches the user’s wording and intent rather than defaulting to a broader or loosely related measure.
+The Data Navigator selects the variable that most precisely matches the user’s wording and intent rather than defaulting to a broader or loosely related measure.

 All variable definitions follow official Census Bureau or source-agency standards to ensure conceptual accuracy and methodological consistency.